Parekh03/netflix-self/README.md

-# netflix-self
-This is a clone of Netflix website created using html and css
+Clone of Netflix website created using html and css